Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/metadata.md

         ```

 2. Retrieve the metadata:
-    -   Retrieve the metadata from the file by using the `GetMetadata()` method of the `Tizen.Multimedia.MetadataExtractor` class, which returns a instance of the [Tizen.Multimedia.Metadata](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Metadata.html) class containing all the metadata of the file.
+    -   Retrieve the metadata from the file by using the `GetMetadata()` method of the `Tizen.Multimedia.MetadataExtractor` class, which returns an instance of the [Tizen.Multimedia.Metadata](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Metadata.html) class containing all the metadata of the file.

         The following example retrieves the artist and title of the media file: